SwiftlyPHP/database/docs/builder/PdoAdapterBuilder/setFactory.md

 Above the factory function is called when `create` is invoked, causing the counter to increment.
-Then we reset the factory, clearing the callback and meaning that on the second call to `create` the counter is left untouched.
+Then we reset the factory, clearing the callback and meaning that on the second call to `create` the default behaviour is used and the counter is left untouched.

 ## See Also